Training structure

 Faculty of Science

 Mineral deposits, exploration techniques, geostatistics, mining economics.
-The training is mainly focused on interventions by professionals (mining and quarrying).
-Two days of field work illustrate certain exploration methods, in particular through the study of uranium mineralization and gypsum.
+The training focuses mainly on presentations by professionals (mining and quarrying).
+Two days of fieldwork illustrate certain exploration methods, notably through the study of uranium and gypsum mineralization.

 ECTS